karaandres/GitHub_and_RStudio_Workshop/README.md

 ggsave("figures/body_size_latitude.pdf", plot = crab_plot)

 ```
-- Save the script as "plot_script.R" in the `scripts` folder
+- Save the script as "crab_script.R" in the `scripts` folder

+4. View these changes on your local computer
+- Navigate to the project folder and see the files you created

-4. Sync these changes to GitHub.
-Remember: pull, stage, commit, push
+5. Sync these changes to GitHub.
+Remember the 4 steps:
+- Pull, stage, commit, push

-5. View the new files you created on your local computer and GitHub repo.
+6. Refresh your repo in your browser and see the changes you	made on your local computer reflected on your GitHub repo

 ### Additional readings/resources
 - [Happy Git and GitHub for the useR](https://happygitwithr.com/index.html)